 "I would love to, but travel costs are high," the clerk answered.
 "Plus, I'm under a contract.
 I hope I won't get killed before it expired.
 Omega's a pretty dangerous place."

 "Yeah.
 I get the picture."
 The Courier gazed at the terminal and tentatively touched the screen.
 After discovering it responded, he browsed the selection.
 He found a translator of high quality and an orange light that fitted over his wrist.
-The same light he saw before.
+The same light from before.

 "Hey, what's up with that wristband?"
 He pointed at the picture of the object on the terminal.